Roof Loans 101: Rates, Payments, and How To Get Financing

 Keep in mind that lenders want to see a positive payment history with only a few late payments.
 Lenders will also consider your debt-to-income ratio.
 To make sure you are not overleveraged for your total family household income.
 A good number for the debt-to-income ratio is 55% debt to your total household income.

-One of the best parts about applying for a roof loan through RoofCrafters Roofing using our partners at Sunlight is they offer pre-qualifying.
-That means they are able to conditionally approve you without any impact on your credit score.
+One of the best parts about applying for a roof loan through RoofCrafters using our partners at Sunlight is they offer pre-qualifying.
+That means they can conditionally approve you without any impact on your credit score.

-Sunlight is able to do this by doing what is called a soft pull, which is a “soft credit” check.
+Sunlight can do this by doing what is called a soft pull, which is a “soft credit” check.
 No social security number or financial documents are required to do a soft credit pull.
 In most cases, your name, your address, and your phone number are all that is required to get you pre-qualified for your roof loan.

 Once you have been pre-qualified, you will be ready to proceed with the roof loan.
 After being pre-qualified we can determine your monthly payments.
 Once we have a plan that fits your budget we will have them proceed with the full application.